danskernesdigitalebibliotek/dpl-cms/documentation/architecture/adr-004-ddb-react-caching.md

 * The same cache is being flushed upon deploy because that is the moment where new versions of DDB React can be introduced.

 ## Decision
 We have created a purger in the Drupal Varnish/Purge setup that is able to purge everything.
 The purger is being used in the deploy routine by the command: `drush cache:rebuild-external -y`

-## Note
+## Consequences
-By studing the vcl of Lagoon we found that the PURGE request actually is being translated into a BAN on req.url.
+- Everything will be invalidated on every deploy.
+Note: Although we are sending a PURGE request we found out, by studing the vcl of Lagoon, that the PURGE request actually is being translated into a BAN on req.url.